-Developer Declares Bankruptcy or Otherwise Goes Out of Business
+Developer Declares Bankruptcy or Otherwise Goes Out of Business extension.

-A reserved project that has been installed but unable to complete the required outstanding documentation (i.e., PTO, Final Monitoring Schematic) because the Developer has declared bankruptcy or otherwise gone out of business, a Host Customer or Applicant may request an additional 90-day extension.
 A request for a 90-day extension shall require unanimous SGIP Working Group approval.
 Note: These projects will also require an exception to the service warranty and fleet GHG compliance enforcement actions which requires CPUC approval through the disposition of a Tier 2 Advice Letter submitted by the PAs.